 Figure 4.
-Testing the absence of truncal somatic mutations in the infiltrative margin.
+Testing the absence of truncal somatic mutations in the infiltrative margin with patient SP52 (examplanatory case).

 (A) We detect clonal SNVs in multiple samples via WES of primary tumour regions.
 We selected as clonal SNVs that have CCF >0.8 and the same CNA status across all samples.
 (B) Using read counts from clonal SNVs, we train a Beta-Binomial model of their expected Variant Allele Frequency (VAF) of clonal mutations, for each primary sample and copy number status.
 This model captures, for each clonal SNV, how many reads we shall expect harbouring the variant allele.
-(C) We use deep-sequencing data from two targeted panels to identify which clonal SNVs are missing (or at least less have than k reads) in every margin sample.
+(C) We use deep-sequencing data from two targeted panels to identify which clonal SNVs are missing (or at least have less than k reads) in every margin sample.
 The presence of these SNVs suggests that margin samples might be ancestral to primary ones.
 (D) Standard phylogenetic reconstruction confirms that margin samples are ancestral to the primary regions.
 (E) A statistical test for SNVs identified in panel C is used to test a null hypothesis that their read counts are generated from the distribution of read counts for clonal mutations in the primary regions.
 Rejecting the null means that we have evidence for the fact that these SNVs are not clonal in the margin, providing further evidence that the margin is ancestral to the primary regions.
-The power of the test increases with higher coverage; we use a conservative setting for the test, as we estimate the actual number of reads coming from tumour cells in a worst-case purity scenario of π=0.01 (1%).
+The power of the test increases with higher coverage; we use a conservative setting for the test, as we estimate the actual number of reads coming from tumour cells in a worst-case purity scenario of π=0.01 (1% tumour, 99% normal).
 The test is also corrected for Multiple Hypothesis Testing via Bonferroni.